 So what are the signs of social anxiety?

-Do any of these situations feel familiar to you?
+If you have social anxiety, some of these situations may feel familiar to you:

 A friend’s party

 You have been invited to a friend’s birthday party but you don’t really know many people there, you have said that you will go but in the weeks and days leading up to the event you worry about it and you feel anxious about it.
 On the day itself you can’t go through with it and end up cancelling which upsets your friend but you would rather that than go through with the party.

 Or maybe you have a work event coming up and you will need to socialise with people from work.
 Which feels so much harder than actually working with the same people!
 You create disaster scenarios in your mind of all the ways that you might embarrass yourself or make a mistake and on the day itself, you go along because you HAVE to really.
 But you find yourself being very quiet and leaving as soon as politely possible.
 When you get back to home or work you feel relived but annoyed with yourself for not showing the people you work with the best of yourself, but you just couldn’t relax at the time.

 And let’s not even talk about dating!
 That carries a whole host of issues around worrying what you look like, where you will meet them, what you will say and maybe you are worried about eating and drinking in front of people.

 And possibly the biggest scariest thing you have to face which will make you have social anxiety is public speaking.
 Just the thought of it throws some people into a spin.
 And once the day you are doing it is announced you can spend weeks sweating, worrying and working yourself into a frenzy.
 You might be physically sick before the event or have a mouth so dry it feels like you can’t speak at all.
 Your hands might feel like leaves in the wind and you might have tightness in the chest and short shallow breathing.
 What a nightmare!

 The common themes